Albin Kurti: Relations with Serbia

-United States
+Relations with the United States

-During his first term as a Prime Minister, Kurti had a bad relationship with Donald Trump and his administration.
+During his first term as prime minister, Kurti had a poor relationship with Donald Trump and his administration.
 Kurti accused the special envoy sent by Trump, Richard Grenell, of discussing the Kosovo–Serbia land swap.

-Kurti's opponent Hashim Thaçi was supported by Richard Grenell.
-Grenell has been demanding for weeks that Kosovo must unconditionally lift punitive tariffs imposed on imports from Serbia so that a "deal" he has championed, namely the establishment of direct rail and air connections between Kosovo and Serbia, can be enforced as soon as possible.
-Kurti countered this by saying that Kosovo could only lift the tariffs if Serbia, for its part, also abolished trade restrictions.
+Kurti's opponent Hashim Thaçi had been supported by Grenell who demanded that Kosovo must unconditionally lift punitive tariffs imposed on imports from Serbia so that a "deal" he has championed, namely the establishment of direct rail and air connections between Kosovo and Serbia, could have been enforced as soon as possible.
+Kurti countered by saying that Kosovo could only lift the tariffs if Serbia, for its part, also abolished trade restrictions.

-In October 2020, Kurti endorsed the Democratic nominee Joe Biden to become US president.
+In October 2020, Kurti endorsed the Democratic nominee Joe Biden for U.S. president.